pimcore/pimcore/doc/Development_Documentation/10_Extending_Pimcore/17_Custom_Persistent_Models.md

 For every field in the database we need a corresponding property and a Setter/Getter.
 This is not really necessary, it just depends on your DAO, just read on and have a look at the save method in the DAO.

-The `save` and `getById` methods just call the corresponding dao methods.
+The `save` and `getById` methods just call the corresponding DAO methods.

-The `getDao` method looks for the nearest dao.
-It just appends Dao to the classname, if the class exists you are ready to use the dao.
+The `getDao` method looks for the nearest DAO.
+It just appends Dao to the class name, if the class exists you are ready to use the DAO.
 If the class doesn't exists, it just continue searching using the next namespace.

 Small example: `AppBundle\Model\Vote` looks for `AppBundle\Model\Vote\Dao`, `AppBundle\Model\Dao`, `AppBundle\Dao`.